aveq-research/videoparser-ng/README.md

 - A command-line tool for parsing video bitstreams (`video-parser`)
 - A C++ API for parsing video bitstreams, `libvideoparser`, which is used by the CLI program

-Internally, ffmpeg is used, and statically linked into the project.
-This means that the project is self-contained and does not require any external dependencies once built.
-This way, it can be easily distributed.
+The project is aimed at providing input for bitstream-based video (quality) assessment.

-Currently, the project is built with ffmpeg `959b799c8d7` based on the `master` branch.
+Internally, ffmpeg is used, and linked into the project.
+Currently, the project is built with ffmpeg `959b799c8d7` (January 2025) based on the `master` branch.
+We strive to keep the project up to date with the latest ffmpeg version.

+There are some design docs about this project [available here](https://docs.google.com/document/d/1pnQGDWRjSfff4TyTNWcdeUmCMdCz8crsGo6Ws3rR6W0/edit?tab=t.0).
+It explains the rationale for the creation of the project, and what we would like to add as features.

 ## Requirements